backstage/backstage/plugins/cloud-carbon-footprint-backend/README.md

 Follow the first three steps given [here](https://www.cloudcarbonfootprint.org/docs/gcp).

-Then, put relevant values into the Backstage config (see the schema [here](./config.d.ts)).
+Then, put relevant values into the Backstage config (see the schema in `./config.d.ts`).
 They will be injected into to CCF config.

 Here is an example of the recommended billing-based approach with GCP: